SAP-samples/abap-platform-rap620/exercises/ex1/README.md

 -->

-## Exercise 1.3: Generate the transactional UI services
+## Exercise 1.3: Generate the transactional UI service
 [^Top of page](#)

 > Create your OData v4 based UI services with the built-in _from scratch generator_ in ADT.